JohnMellaley/my-first-project/README.md

 * Rolling Stones fans should be able to keep update with any new news and developments.
 * Stones fans should be able to find information about both the history of the band and its members.

-In the design of this webpage I descided to use pen and paper to create my wireframes, diagrams
+In the design of this web page I decided to use pen and paper to create my wire frames, diagrams

-###How does it work
+### How does it work

-##Features
+## Features

-###Existing Features
+### Existing Features

 * Header
     -Provides links to the band social media pages